-The primary planning tool used to inform the MTP is a travel demand forecasting model developed specifically for the SNHPC region.
-The model is maintained in order to prepare travel projections and analysis for the region's roadway system out to a 2045 horizon year.
-The current SNHPC regional travel demand model has a 2015 base year and includes a variety of land use, population, employment, and travel data sources, to inform assumptions for traffic projections into the future.
-SNHPC uses a CUBE software package is used for the regional travel demand model.
-The general steps that comprise the technical approach for assessing future transportation demand and evaluating the performance of highway systems, as presented in this MTP, are described as follows:
+The MTP uses a travel demand forecasting model developed specifically for the SNHPC region.
+The model provides travel projections for the region's roadway system to a 2045 horizon year.
+SNHPC's regional travel demand model has a 2015 base year and includes land use, population, employment, and travel data sources, to inform inputs for traffic projections.
+SNHPC uses a CUBE software package to develop the regional travel demand model.
+The technical approach for assessing future transportation demand and evaluating the performance of systems are described as follows: